top of page

 Elliott Scheuer (he/they)

-Undergraduate Student in Geography and Geospatial Science
+BS in Geography and Geospatial Science

 Elliott graduated in June 2023 and started a new position as Course Materials Specialist at the J. Paul Leonard Library.
 While at Oregon State University, Elliott conducted research on farmers' adaptation to climate change as part of the political ecology lab.
 Together with Lauren, they created and presented a poster at the 2023 American Association of Geographers Meeting in Denver.